clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ### Data Accessibility
 Clocktower has been built with data accessibility in mind.
 On-chain logs will be emit pertinent information about the number of transactions in queue, estimated gas costs of those transactions, total value of the queue'd transactions, etc, so that Callers can make informed decisions about using remit() at the most effecient time.

+### Gas Cost Estimations
+Given the importance of allowing Clocktower to scale over time, we have considered a variety of scenarios for the gas price.
+We expect mainnet gas prices will not be an option for this system, as demonstrated in the figure below.
+However, L2 options have a much greater scalability as gas prices are expected to be much more reasonable. [insert graphs and discussion of the interpretations]